neuromeka-robotics/neuromeka-il/README.md

 ## License

-This project is licensed under the terms of the license agreement found in `train/LICENSE`.
+This project is licensed under the terms of the license agreement found in `LICENSE`.